RoxZkiL/TCIT-Challenge/README.md

 # TCIT-Challenge

-## Before anything please run command npm install !!
+## Before anything please run command npm install on each folder (api and client) !!

 ## 1) TO START BACK-END SERVER AND DATABASE: Go to api folder (cd api), then run npm start command (changes are beeing listened by nodemon on PORT: 3001)